 For each overland project Segment, CHPE will hold at least one public meeting at a location convenient to residents of the affected communities.
 In addition, CHPE will advertise meetings in local print and online outlets, social media, and municipal calendars.
+Stakeholders and affected landowners be sent an invitation to the Open House.

-5.1 Meeting Coordination:
+5.1 Meeting Coordination

-The Certificate Holders' Outreach team will arrange for meeting venues, secure a virtual platform and manage all aspects of virtual meetings, advertise meetings in print and online, organize meeting materials, attend meetings to oversee and take notes, as well as work with the larger project team on relevant meeting aspects.
+The Certificate Holders' Outreach team will arrange for meeting venues, secure a virtual platform, and manage all aspects of virtual meetings, advertise meetings in print and online, organize meeting materials, attend meetings to oversee and take notes, as well as work with the larger project team on relevant meeting aspects.